cdapio/tephra/README.rst

 -----------------

 Interested in helping to improve Tephra?
-We welcome all contributions, whether in filing detailed bug reports, submitting pull requests for code changes or improvements, or asking questions and assisting others on the mailing list.
+We welcome all contributions, whether in filing detailed bug reports, submitting pull requests for code changes and improvements, or by asking questions and assisting others on the mailing list.

 Bug Reports & Feature Requests ..............................

-Bugs and tasks and tracked in a public JIRA issue tracker.
+Bugs and tasks are tracked in a public JIRA issue tracker.
 Details on access will be forthcoming.

 Pull Requests
 .............